ajithkvp/application-tracking-system/readme.md

 - **Easy Data Input**: Swiftly input essential details such as your personal information, company name, work experience, and more.
 - **Personalization**: Customize your resume according to your specific preferences.
 - **Efficient Time Management**: Streamline the formatting and editing process through automation, saving you valuable time.

+### A fresh and new tab to set and meet your targets!:
+### 1. Application Pipeline Management

+Easily organize your job search with a visual pipeline that includes key stages such as Wishlist, Referral, Applied, and Rejected.
+Track the progress of each application and gain valuable insights into your overall job search status.

+### 2. Weekly Target Setting

+Set achievable weekly goals for job applications to stay on track with your job search.
+The application helps you define and meet your weekly targets, ensuring a consistent and proactive approach to securing your next role.

+### 3. Target Title and Salary Range Setting

+Define your career goals clearly by specifying your target job title and desired salary range.
+The application keeps this information at the forefront, helping you tailor your job search and stay focused on roles that align with your aspirations.

+### 4. Application Submission Analytics

+Gain insights into your application history with analytics that highlight the percentage of applications submitted versus your target.
+Visualize your progress over time and make data-driven decisions to improve your application strategy.

+### 5. Deadline Tracking

+Set target dates for achieving specific career milestones, such as landing a new job by a certain date.
+The application provides reminders and notifications to keep you on schedule and motivated to meet your goals.

 ### What's your cup of tea? - check here at Job Preference quiz